jfarrell423/UTVERSE-LAUNCHER/README.md

 # UTVERSE-LAUNCHER
-Quick Chrome Extension to Launch UTVERSE in a nNew Window!
+Quick Chrome Extension to Launch UTVERSE in a New Window!

 Note: This is a concept and not the official UT Launcher!
 How to Load This Extension in Chrome